Legal Information for International Students

 - Pennsylvania driver’s license

 If you are going to be driving for more than one year or your home country is not a signatory to the international treaty, you must obtain a driver’s license from the Commonwealth of Pennsylvania.
 You must apply in person.
 The Pennsylvania Department of Transportation (PennDOT) is the official organization that issues permits and driver’s licenses.
-The nearest office to the University Park campus is located at 812 West College Avenue, Bellefonte, Pennsylvania 16823.
+The nearest office to the University Park campus is located at 812 West College Avenue, Bellefonte, Pennsylvania.
 If you do not have transportation, CATA operates the XG bus service that will take you to the PennDOT location.
 The CATA schedule can change from time to time so visit the CATA website in order to find the current schedule.

 - Learner’s permit

 If you have never had a driver’s license issued in the United States or your driver’s license from another state has been expired for more than 6 months, you must first obtain a Learner’s Permit.
 If you have been using an IDP to drive but want to get a Pennsylvania driver’s license, you will also need to start with a learner's permit.
 You cannot directly transfer your out-of-country driver’s license to a Pennsylvania driver’s license.

 You will be required to take and pass an examination about Pennsylvania driving laws, complete a physical examination, and pass an eye examination.
-As foreign citizens, you must provide your USCIS documents that prove your legal status in the United States, your passport, and a Social Security card.
-If you do not already have a Social Security card, meet with your DISSA advisor.
+As foreign citizens, you must provide your immigration documents that prove your legal status in the United States, your passport, and a Social Security card.
+If you do not already have a Social Security card, meet with your advisor.

 - Transferring your license from another state

 If you have already resided in the United States and have a driver’s license issued by another state, you may be able to transfer your license.
 Students who have a driver’s license must transfer their out-of-state license to Pennsylvania within 60 days of moving to Pennsylvania.
 PennDOT has different requirements for different visa types.
-For example, F-1 and J-1 students are required to present a valid passport, I-94, visa, letter from the U.S. Department of State stating you can apply for a driver’s license, and 2 proofs of residency.
+For example, F-1 and J-1 students are required to present a valid passport, I-94, visa, and 2 proofs of residency.